dong-won-shin/tiny_vins_mono/README.md

 - **Feature-based Frontend**: Robust feature tracking and management system
 - **3D Visualization**: Real-time trajectory and feature point visualization using Pangolin
 - **Configurable Parameters**: Extensive configuration options for different sensors and datasets
+- **Automatic Logging**: Automatically saves experiment results and trajectory data to the logs folder for post-processing and analysis

 ### System Architecture